SamiPerttu/FsMap3/README.md

 FsMap3 is a function and combinator library for 3-textures, which are formalized as self-maps in 3-space.

 FsMap3Gui contains Windows GUIs for viewing, exploring and editing textures.
+Most prominently, it hosts the FsMap3 Editor program.

 FsMap3 and FsMap3Gui are licensed under the terms of the MIT license.